Master of Science in Computer Science

 - Obtained final approval of the program and of the candidacy itself by the School of Computer Science and Engineering graduate committee and the Dean of Graduate Studies.

 Requirements for Graduation

-- A minimum of 45 quarter units of acceptable graduate-level work included in the formal program with 500- and 600-level courses in computer science.
-No more than eight units may be earned from 500-level courses;
+- A minimum of 31 semester units of acceptable graduate-level work included in the formal program with 5000- and 6000-level courses in computer science, with 22 units completed in residence at this university.
+No more than nine units may be earned from 5000-level courses;

 - Advancement to candidacy and approval of the specific program of study;